 Water sources can be a problem if your property contains water features or borders on a natural water source, such as streams or lakes.
 However, you can cover bird baths and make sure there are no puddles or other sources of standing water nearby.

 Removing access to water is a valuable first step in getting rid of the many insects that barn swallows dine on.
-Keeping your yard free of debris, long grass, and other common bug control tactics will help discourage barn swallows from hanging around.
+Keeping your yard free of debris, long grass, and other common bug control tactics will help discourage barn swallows and other potentially troublesome birds from hanging around.

-The most important thing is to ensure there are no access points to man-made structures on your property.
+Another important thing is to ensure there are no access points to manmade structures on your property.
 Be sure to go over your home and fill any holes or cracks in the structure.

 This will not only help prevent swallows from nesting inside your home or shed, but can reduce the chances of a bug infestation.

 As barn swallows prefer to remain airborne, spikes and other common methods aren’t as effective.
-It’s also best to cover the space under your eaves with a downward sloping surface, as this will prevent swallows nesting in their favorite spot.
+It’s also best to cover the space under your eaves with a bird slope, as this will prevent swallows nesting in their favorite spot.

 Visual Deterrents that are Easy to Swallow

 As with other birds, barn swallows can be easily spooked by a number of deterrents that mess with their vision.
 Good examples of this are Bird Barrier holographic strips or BRITENWAY reflective tape.
-These strips catch and reflect light, distracting birds, especially when paired with other reflective measures.
+These reflective surfaces catch and redirect light, distracting birds, especially when paired with other reflective measures.

 Bird netting is a good product option for protecting water features.
-It provides both a visual and physical deterrent but it comes with several limitations such as local code restrictions and reduced aesthetic appeal.
+It provides both a visual and physical barrier, but comes with several limitations such as local code restrictions and reduced aesthetic appeal.

 You should still move a sonic owl once every five to six days to ensure the illusion remains effective.